-12/24/1981 A few weeks ago I wrote a column about husbands becoming more involved in doing the family laundry.
+Published December 24, 1981.
+A few weeks ago, I wrote a column about husbands becoming more involved in doing the family laundry.
 Imagine my surprise when my own neighbor, Omar Kader, confessed that he was a laundry-doer.
 He wrote:

 There were days when I knew not a single male on the face of the earth was subjected to my plight.
 I even remember the day I was scolded for vacuuming too loudly when my wife was on the phone running the Governor’s campaign in Utah County.

 There are happy moments, however.
-Like the day I was making the bed when I found the missing sock in the corner of the fitted sheets.
-It was a warm feeling that came over me, like I had found a long lost friend.
+Like the day I was making the bed, and I found the missing sock in the corner of the fitted sheets.
+It was a warm feeling that came over me, like I had found a long-lost friend.

 Last year Nancy read “Lord of the Rings” to our children.
 It took five months to read four volumes.
-During her one hour reading sessions each night, I washed clothes, vacuumed , and did the dishes.
-I sometimes waivered between dynamic househusband and negligent chauvinist with never a dull moment.
+During her one hour reading sessions each night, I washed clothes, vacuumed, and did the dishes.
+I sometimes wavered between dynamic househusband and negligent chauvinist with never a dull moment.

 Sincerely, Omar Kader

 I’ve closely checked to see if there is scriptural basis for a bishop to do the family ironing.
 I found just one.
-Paul said “I press toward the mark.”
-(Phillipians 3:14) And I was recently told that Bishop Kader’s favorite hymn in his ward is “Let Us All Press On.”
+Paul said, “I press toward the mark” (Phillipians 3:14).
+And I was recently told that Bishop Kader’s favorite hymn is “Let Us All Press On.”